 It’s a new year, and that means new organization.
 This year, though, I’m going to continue with a system that I started last year that worked well for me: Monthly and Daily To Do Lists.

 After trying all sorts of planners, I eventually realized that I had to just make one form myself.
 I got a super cheap composition book with graph paper on the inside.
 (Less than $2.
 I’m not kidding about the super cheap.)
 I then decide it by months and weeks with the extra pages in the back available for general notes.

 The result is a page for the overall month with all the tasks I need to accomplish that month.
 That’s followed by 4-5 pages of weeks where I designate those tasks to certain days.
 Everyday I look to see what I’ve assigned myself for the day, and then I look at the monthly overview to see if there’s anything else I can try to squeeze in.

 Below are pictures of this month’s master page and the page for the first week of the year.

 Having implemented this system, I found that not only did I get more done each day, I also forgot fewer key tasks.
 When something comes up (like reading a submission), it gets added to the master list.
 If it’s a task I want (or need) to tackle in the next few days, it goes on a daily To Do List as well.

 Of course, everyone manages their tasks differently, and I would love to hear how others go about staying organized.
-Let me know in the comments or on Twitter if you have an even better way.
+Let me know in the comments how you stay on task.